 I have a strong capacity to sit with clients who are in tremendous pain as a result of addiction, trauma, or grief.
 I have found that grieving clients often hold onto their grief as a way of staying connected to their loved ones.
 I work with them to learn to stay connected through their memories.
 For example, I had the honor to work with a client who was grieving her mother.
 I utilized visualization and helped her tap into the felt sense of sitting in her mother’s presence to foster healing, relief, and connection.

 I like to meet clients where they are at and enjoy working with creatives and people who do not like to be put in boxes.
 I embrace creativity and fluidity and appreciate my work with clients who are gender fluid.

 The crack is the place where the light enters you. ~Rumi

-I am interested in trauma-informed therapy.
-For the past 10 years, I have participated in an Advanced Consultation Group at Womencare Counseling and Training Center to better serve populations who were abused and neglected as children and as adults.
-I am participating in the Neuro-Affective Relational Model (NARM) training to better serve adults with early developmental trauma issues which affect their sense of self and relationship to the world.
+My areas of interest: I am interested in trauma-informed therapy.
+For 10 years, I participated in an Advanced Consultation Group at Womencare Counseling and Training Center to better serve populations who were abused and neglected as children and as adults.
+I completed certification in Neuro-Affective Relational Model (NARM) to better serve adults with early developmental trauma issues which affect their sense of self and relationship to the world.